calpoly-iandunn/csc471/assignments/lab01.md

 ## Overview and Context

-Over the next 2 weeks, we will be writing a program to render (draw) an indexed face set (aka polygonal mesh of triangles) as an image via software rasterization
+Over the next 2 weeks, we will be writing a program to render (draw) an indexed face set (a.k.a. polygonal mesh of triangles) as an image via software rasterization (i.e. the code will be entirely written in C/C++ with no graphic libraries.
-(i.e. the code will be entirely written in C/C++ with no graphic libraries.
 The software will render a static scene).
 In general the required steps for the program will be:

 - Read in triangles.